When I heard about the Pittsburgh shooting, I was heartbroken.

 Why didn’t anybody do anything to stop these men from hurting, or attempting to hurt, innocent people?

-Go ahead, quote conspiracy theories at me all day about how it was an “inside job”, or whatever it is you think.
+Go ahead, quote conspiracy theories at me all day about how the Pittsburgh incident was an “inside job”, or whatever it is you think.
 I still don’t understand why not a single person did anything.
 There were certainly enough warnings.

 Love is my religion.